 Meet Dave & Ross, two Australian cousins with Sicilian heritage, what could go wrong?
 Over the last 16 years they have worked together to build products that make people’s lives better

 Dave started doing graphic design work for friends and family while in high school, and he found it to be a great way to get some hands-on experience in the field while making some pocket money.
-So like any normal 16 year old, he decided to start his own design company, with no knowledge of what that actually meant.
+So, like any normal 16 year old, he decided to start his own design company, with no knowledge of what that meant.

-To give you an example he went to his local printer and made up a business name (which probably already existed, Inferno Design was the name, because he thought he designs were on fire) and logo, made business cards and though he had a company.
-Until he showed his cousin Ross (19 years old at the time), who laughed and said WTF.
-At the time Ross had just started his degree in Multimedia, the first of its kind in Australia (that makes him feel old).
+To give you an example, he went to his local printer and made up a business name (which probably already existed – ‘Inferno Design’ was the name, because he thought his designs were on fire) and logo, made business cards and thought he had a company, until he showed his cousin, Ross (19 years old at the time), who laughed and said WTF (?).
+At the time, Ross had just started his degree in Multimedia, the first of its kind in Australia (that makes him feel old).